edelooff/variable-scope/content/python/uweb-analysis.rst

 There is no convenient way of adding functionality to µWeb applications like one would add `WSGI middleware`_ to an application.
 There is no easily-accessible or documented way to add anything to the application before it starts, so the best that can be done is modifying the application while requests are processed.

-There is a semi-persistent storage system available on the PageMaker, but installing middleware into this store has its own problems.
-Because a new PageMaker is instantiated for each request, there is no knowledge of whether the middleware has been installed prior.
+There is a semi-persistent storage system available on the ``PageMaker``, but installing middleware into this store has its own problems.
+Because a new ``PageMaker`` is instantiated for each request, there is no knowledge of whether the middleware has been installed prior.
 Installation and configuration of the middleware will have to be performed (or skipped) before every request.
 This can add significant load time to the request, but also means that middleware cannot act on whatever happened prior to that point in the code.
 Middleware that deals with exceptions (like Werkzeug's excellent `debugger middleware`__) is particularly affected by this.

 __ `werkzeug debugger middleware`_

 In addition, because mod_python is embedded in Apache (compared to running a WSGI daemon separate to Apache), its process life is governed by the MaxRequestsPerChild_ directive.
 If this is set to a non-zero value, there will be restarts of the µWeb application, which will require re-installation of the middleware, and causes other unpleasant performance  characteristics.

-µWeb Templates
+µWeb templates
 ==============

 µWeb's template language contains the basics required of a useful template language.
 However, there are a number of missing features, inconsistencies and flawed behaviors that make it cumbersome to use for complex applications.